engineyard/ey-docs/pages/database-environments.md

 4. After the database slave boots, click Apply.
     This generates new database.yml files for the database slave on the Application Master.

-5. If your environment hasn't been updated since December 1st, 2011 (i.e. if you see "Enable creation of db slaves with a larger volume than the db master" in the change log), then the /db volume size is not automatically increased and you need to do _one_ of the following:
+5. After December 5th, do this step: If your environment hasn't been updated since December 5th, 2011 (i.e. if you see "Enable creation of db slaves with a larger volume than the db master" in the change log), then the /db volume size is not automatically increased and you need to do _one_ of the following:
 	* Upgrade your environment, or
+	* Via SSH, connect to the database slave instance and increase the size of the /db volume to the volume size entered in step 3 above, or
+	* Submit a ticket with [[Engine Yard Support|http://support.cloud.engineyard.com]] and ask to have /db volume size reset (to the size entered in step 3 above).

+5. Before December 5th, do this step: Then the /db volume size is not automatically increased and you need to do _one_ of the following:
     * Via SSH, connect to the database slave instance and increase the size of the /db volume to the volume size entered in step 3 above, or
     * Submit a ticket with [[Engine Yard Support|http://support.cloud.engineyard.com]] and ask to have /db volume size reset (to the size entered in step 3 above).